 Who missed last month’s horrifying quiz?
-Actually, just between me and the 30,000 of you, it looks like everyone did!
+Actually, just between you and me, it looks like everyone did!
 Yeesh!
 Here it is again:

 Mom, Dr. B wants to know what’s holding up the quiz!

 On what, finding a remedy?

 No, a fictitious name!
 Shana, you’re comparatively young and don’t know much about homeopathy; but, you have to come up with just the right fictitious name when presenting a case!

 That’s why I hold this important position!
 Now, let’s see……….Hmmmm…..
 “Irving Plebinsky”….

 What about “Joe”?

 No one will believe his name is “Joe”, Shana!

 OK, that’s better.
 So, this is the case of “Jose”, a five-year-old boy who’s driving his parents insane with his non-stop screaming!

 Noise is bothering him, Shana; noise.
 He’s covering his ears!